Symmetries for a High Level Neural Decoder on the Toric Code: The Toric Code and Noise Model

 We will consider the toric code subject to local depolarizing noise.
 In this model, errors occur independently on each physical qubit.
 Each physical qubit is either unaffected by noise with probability $1-q$ or replaced by the completely mixed state with probability $q$.
 The action on the density operator $\rho$ of one qubit is therefore expressed by the quantum channel:

 Thus, the channel can be simulated by leaving each qubit untouched with probability $1 - p$, where $p = \frac{3}{4}q$, or applying exactly one of the three Pauli operators each with probability $\frac{p}{3}$.
 The error rate $p$ will also be referred to as \textit{depolarizing noise parameter}.
-Note that the stabilizer measurements are assumed to be perfect.
+Note that while the stabilizer measurements are assumed to be perfect here for simplicity, the methods presented in this paper do not depend on this assumption.
+The pre-processing presented in \autoref{sec:Symmetries} can also be used with imperfect syndrome measurements as long as the symmetries of the code are not broken, i.e. measurement errors must be equally likely for all stabilizers.
+The effect of imperfect syndrome measurements on standard \aclp{hld} has been explored in \cite{Varsamopoulos_DesigningNNBasedDecoders}.